MENU

 Bacillus subtilis and Bacillus licheniformis bacteria in the human intestine.
 Colonic irrigation in Aberystwyth

 Researchers initially found Bacillus subtilis and Bacillus licheniformis in the soil in Siberia’s ecologically clean region.
-Then researchers derived the new strains by modifying them with plasmid pBMB 105, which can produce interferon 2-alpha-leukocyte in humans.
+Then, they derived the new strains by modifying them with plasmid pBMB 105, which can produce interferon 2-alpha-leukocytes in humans.

 Activities